Accessories for Watercolor Painting

 In the example above I wanted to make sure that the paint for the sky didn't get on the building.
 When I was done I just peeled off the dried masking fluid.
 Most masking fluid is removable, but you can also buy permanent masking medium that you apply to the support or mix into the paint so that it will repel any paint applied over it.

 You can also mask areas of the support with wax resist sticks which allow you to draw lines and shapes on the support that will repel the application of paint.

 As mentioned above, you can create a whole range of textural effects by scraping off or lifting out dried paint from the support.
-In addition to the products listed below, you can also use sponges and anything you think will leave an interesting texture behind.
+In addition to the products listed below, you can also use sponges, sandpaper and anything you think will leave an interesting texture behind.

 I've varnished watercolor paintings before without any problems, but I'd recommend you experiment first to make sure you're happy with the finish.
 I use Golden Archival Spray Varnish straight on the surface, but you can also apply an isolation coat first.
 Instructions on how to do this can be found on the Golden website.

 Owning a good watercolor palette will make painting a lot easier, especially since you often need to work quickly with watercolors.
 If you bought a pan set you might have enough space for mixing, but with tubes you'll definitely need a dedicated palette.